wilmarques/mfe-angular-elements/README.md

   - Contact list
     - Trying to style the list of contacts to seems better and still don't break HTML semantics
     - Pico was turned on, but have to be turned off later
-    - Routing had to be added, but the changed the schematics on app creation
+    - Routing had to be added, but I changed the schematics on app creation so this won't be needed in the future
   - Creating Contacts Service
     - `nx generate @schematics/angular:service --name=contacts --project=contacts --path=apps/contacts/src/app/contacts --skipTests --no-interactive`
   - Moving Contact list to a List component and route